 HEROES array is of type

-We aspire to fetch this list of heroes from a web service, but let’s take small steps
+Eventually this app will fetch the list of heroes from a web service, but for now

 AppComponent that exposes the heroes for binding.

-heroes type.
-TypeScript can infer it from the
+heroes type isn't defined because TypeScript infers it from the

 <li> tag by adding the built-in directive